pro3d-space/PRo3D/docs/Build-Deploy-System.md

 # Electron based deployment

 Earlier pro3d used aardium, a electron package to host the content of pro3d in a self-contained browser.
-In order not to reinvent deployment and everything we switch the electron use - now we ship an electron app which runs pro3d as a separate process.
+In order to simplify the deployment process and align all platforms (e.g. mac requires signing) we switched to a completely electron based deployment in 4.9.3 and up.

 # Autodeploy